JAlcocerT/JAlcocerT/content/blog/da-ARChitechture.md

 ## From the Experience

-Whatever the industry you are working on, make sure to set and improve your [workflow for effectiveness](https://jalcocert.github.io/JAlcocerT/telecom-concepts-101/#workflow-for-effectiveness):
+Whatever the industry you are working on, make sure to set and improve your [**workflow** for effectiveness](https://jalcocert.github.io/JAlcocerT/telecom-concepts-101/#workflow-for-effectiveness):

 1. What's going on
 2. Meeting Scheduler Template
 3. RCA Template
 4. MTG Summary Template - What's your takeaway after the time investment?

+For ideas, you can check [this one](https://jalcocert.github.io/JAlcocerT/git-recap/#weekly-planning) and then tweak it as per your daily/scrum ceremonies.

 {{< callout type="info" >}}
 Understand *the one thing* the client value the most.
 [Pareto](https://jalcocert.github.io/JAlcocerT/product-skills-for-data-analytics/)?